logo

 [ADVERTISEMENT]

-Its breeding season falls between February to May.
-During this season, male and female birds will pair up to breed.
+Their breeding season occurs between February and May.
+During this time, male and female birds pair up to breed.

-It is unknown whether they form long-term breeding pairs because they live alone for most of the year, only coming together for breeding purposes.
+It is unknown whether they form long-term breeding pairs, as they live alone for most of the year, only coming together for breeding purposes.

-The exact lifespan of these species is unknown.
-However, the average lifespan for kingfishers is five to ten years, so their life expectancy will fall within this range.
+The exact lifespan of this species is unknown; however, the average lifespan for kingfishers is five to ten years, so their life expectancy likely falls within this range.

 Instagram/itsgita.birds